 How to store bread to keep it softer

 To store bread, seal it in a bag before it cools completely (35C or 95F).
-You will find it stays soft for days!
+You will find the bread stays soft for days!

 As you can see making bread less hard is a bit of a challenge and isn’t necessarily resolved by changing one method or simply adding an ingredient.
 A combination of changes and forward planning is required.